MethodCa/RunIceRun/README.md

 ![IMG_0938](https://github.com/MethodCa/RunIceRun/assets/15893276/624a94c7-21e5-4453-94d8-a6199ae71ff3)

 > [!NOTE]
-> This is a very crude and rushed version but and excellent showcase of was could be done in little time and lots of enthusiasm.
+> This is a very crude and rushed version but was an excellent showcase of was could be done in little time and lots of enthusiasm.

 > [!IMPORTANT]
 > The app works in Windows only due to the deprecation of OpenGL in the OSX build.